 Fast forward again and our debit card was compromised as part of a data breach at my favorite retailer.
-The maximum amount is withdrawn from our account in the early waking hours.
+The maximum amount is withdrawn from our bank account in the early waking hours.

 And again you’re on vacation out of state and your card is used across the country for a seemingly small charge that you didn’t make.
 But the identity thieves are watching and waiting to see if there’s an available balance behind that card so they can use it to its full potential.

 The first time after using our credit card on a popular vacation rental site where we started seeing foreign transactions from an area that is not associated with the originating biller.
 Then after that new card was replaced, a local pharmacy was making exorbitant charges to our card while we were on the vacation we had booked with the previous card.

 Had we not have been vigilant in looking at our card, thousands of fraudulent charges could have taken place.
 We thought we were being safe but knew there were more ways to protect against identity theft that maybe we weren’t using.

 They know that sensitive documents with all of our financial information are going out and they want to manipulate numbers to ensure that THEY get the refund.
-If you owe money to the IRS, they manipulate the numbers to ensure they get the refund.
+If you owe money to the IRS, they manipulate the numbers to ensure they get your refund.

 Don’t allow yourself to become a victim.

-7 Best Ways to Protect Against Identity Theft
+7 Best Ways to Prevent Identity Theft

 Do not carry your card with you on a regular basis.
 This is just asking for a bad situation to become worse by exposing your number.
 Instead of straight theft and having to cancel credit cards, you’re opening the door for fraudulent accounts and possibly worse.

 Do you know how easy it is to reassemble a piece of paper that’s only been torn in half?
 I’m not disciplined enough to shred my documents as soon as they come in but I do file them in a shred bin and when the pile gets big enough, I use this shredder to get through a ton of documents in no time.

 We have pretty inconsistent mail service so limiting the amount of personal information that is sent and received through the regular mail is very important.
 We’ve had a set of new debit cards go missing a county assessment never arrive.

 Using e-statements protects against identity thieves physically taking your information, but handling your finances online puts you at risk of phishing attempts and other hackers.
 Using a strong password made up of numbers, special characters and upper and lower case letters as a hard to guess phrase will keep your accounts more secure and protect your personal information.

 Don’t allow your finances to operate on cruise control.
-Stay in the know about your financial situation by monitoring your bank and credit card statements to ensure no questionable activity is taking place.
+Stay in the know about your financial situation by monitoring your financial institutions to ensure no suspicious activity is taking place.
 This is one of the easiest ways to protect against identity theft.

-You can receive a copy from each of the three credit reporting agencies (Experian, TransUnion, and Equifax) once a year from AnnualCreditReport.com.
-Instead of ordering all three copies at one time, spread out the credit reports so you can monitor what’s going on with your credit as soon as anything suspicious pops up.
+You can receive a free copy from each of the three credit reporting agencies (Experian, TransUnion, and Equifax) once a year from AnnualCreditReport.com.
+Instead of ordering all three copies of your credit report at one time, spread them out.
+This way you’re able to monitor what’s going on with your credit as soon as anything suspicious pops up.
 Contrary to popular belief, checking your own credit score will not harm your credit.